 This form of alternative medicine aims at not just treating the affected part but in fact the entirety of the human body.

-Point of difference | Ayurveda | Homeopathy |
+Point of difference | Ayurveda | Homoeopathy |

 Ideology | Balance between Vatta, Pitta and Kapha is essential.
 Imbalance between these leads to diseases. | The different types of internal and external activities in the human body leads to imbalance of vital force, which in turn leads to diseases. |

-Emphasis | Prevention of disease | Exposure of body to disease causing organisms in order to boost immunity against the same |
+Emphasis | Prevention of disease | Exposure of body to disease-causing organisms in order to boost immunity against the same |

 Also read: